Priyanka-sharma181/Chatbot-Development-Guide/docs/source/installation.rst

 Installation of necessary tools
 ====================
-This document will guide you for the installation process of necessary tools and SDKs also, here we will discuss about the chatbot starter kit.
+This document will guide you for the installation process of necessary tools and SDKs.
+Also, here we will discuss about the chatbot starter kit.

 Chatbot Starter Kit 🚀
 ------------